awsdocs/aws-iot-docs/developerguide/query-syntax.md

 + Sorting
 + Aggregation

+## Notes<a name="query-syntax-limitations"></a>

 A few things to note about the query language:
 + The default operator is AND\.
 A query for `"thingName:abc thingType:xyz"` is equivalent to `"thingName:abc AND thingType:xyz"`\.
-+ If a field isn't specified, AWS IoT searches for the term in all fields\.
++ If a field isn't specified, AWS IoT searches for the term in all the registry, Device Shadow, and Device Defender fields\.
 + All field names are case sensitive\.
 + Search is case insensitive\.
-Words are separated by white space characters as defined by Java's `Character.isWhitespace(int)`\.
+Words are separated by white\-space characters as defined by Java's `Character.isWhitespace(int)`\.
-+ Indexing of device shadow data includes reported, desired, delta, and metadata sections\.
++ Indexing of Device Shadow data \(unnamed shadows and named shadows\) includes reported, desired, delta, and metadata sections\.
-+ Device shadow and registry versions are not searchable, but are present in the response\.
++ Device shadow and registry versions aren't searchable, but are present in the response\.
-+ The maximum number of terms in a query is 5\.
++ The maximum number of terms in a query is seven\.